 Board of Directors

-Joyce Benedict, Carol Bigelow, Joy Brown, Julie Carson, Dr. Frank Diefenderfer, James J. Geis, Michael Gist, Mia James, Randy Jaye, Dr. Sue Kim, Leslie Madigan, Pat Sample, Dr. Philip J. Shapiro, Diana Simmons, Joan Skirde, Shirley Stover, Elaine Tindell, Erlene Turner
+Joyce Benedict, Carol Bigelow, Barbara Bonariggo, Joy Brown, Julie Carson, Dr. Frank Diefenderfer, James J. Geis, Michael Gist, Randy Jaye, Dr. Sue Kim, Leslie Madigan, Pat Sample, Dr. Philip J. Shapiro, Diana Simmons, Joan Skirde, Shirley Stover, Elaine Tindell, Erlene Turner